Topological response in open quantum systems with weak symmetries

 satisfying the following selection rule,

 Besides open quantum systems, similar ideas dealing with exponentially decaying string order parameter, associated with emergent higher-form symmetries, have been used to define the Fredenhagen-Marcu string order parameters~\cite{fredenhagen1983cmp,marcu1986springer,xu2024arxiv} for detecting topological order.
-Additionally, this construction parallels earlier probes of bulk topology and boundary anomaly using defect operators ~\cite{huang2022prb,jiang2023scipost,huang2024arxiv_mstop, huang2025prl,wang2024prl, zang2024prl, mao2024arxiv} in a rigorous tensor network formalism, and aligns with results derived from field theory in open quantum systems~\cite{huang2025prl}.
+Additionally, this construction parallels earlier probes of bulk topology and boundary anomaly using defect operators ~\cite{huang2022prb,jiang2023scipost,huang2024arxiv_mstop, huang2025prl,wang2024prl, zang2024prl, mao2024arxiv}, and aligns with results derived from field theory in open quantum systems~\cite{huang2025prl}.

-\emph{Example: AKLT state.--} The key concept that allows us to define phases and phase transitions is the $g_2$-symmetry gap~\eqref{eq:gap}, i.e., the spectral gap of the twisted transfer matrix $T(g_2)$.
-Meanwhile, the correlation length for local observables is set by the gap of $T(\mathbb{1})$, whose closing indicates the onset of long-range correlations.
+\emph{Example: AKLT state.--} The key concept that allows us to define phases and phase transitions is the $g_2$-symmetry gap [Eq.~\eqref{eq:gap}], i.e., the spectral gap of the twisted transfer matrix $T(g_2)$.
+Meanwhile, the correlation length for local observables is set by the gap of $T(\mathbb{1})$, whose closing signals long-range correlations.
 In the strong symmetry case, $T(g_2)$ and $e^{i\theta_{g_2}}T(\mathbb{1})$ are related by similarity transformations which preserve the spectrum.
 Consequently, all $g_2$-symmetry gaps open and close at the same time, and thus the phase transition point must develop long-range correlations in the state.
 By contrast, for weak symmetries, this condition no longer holds.
 A phase transition can occur by closing one of the $g_2$-symmetry gaps while $T(\mathbb{1})$ remains gapped, indicating finite correlation length for local observables as anticipated above.
 In the following, we will demonstrate this physics by constructing a prototype example.